 ISAAC: Love the show, man, pretty interesting topic.
 I've got to say that this is one of the first times I've ever voted in a primary.
-In 26 and have kind of always just really not seen what, you know, I guess, the benefits of the primary are.
-But this being the first one I've actually paid attention to, it's been neat to see just, you know, what every one of the candidates is doing, and it's almost as if you're bringing out all the guns to see who you're going to bring to the big fight, you know.
+I'm 26 and have kind of always just really not seen what, you know, I guess, the benefits of the primary are.
+But this being the first one I've actually paid attention to, it's been neat to see just, you know, what every one of the candidates is doing.
+And it's almost as if you're bringing out all the guns to see who you're going to bring to the big fight, you know.

 CONAN: Who'd you end up voting for, Isaac?

 ISAAC: I was a Ron Paul guy in the primary, but I'm actually going to vote for Barack again this year.